 Success Sessions are provided several times a month by middle college staff to provide students time to meet as a group, share information and ideas, and learn about the strategies and skills that help students succeed at high levels in college.

-Students are expected to attend all Success Sessions they possibly can.
+Students are expected to attend all Success Sessions.
 They are often offered on Friday afternoons when there are virtually no college classes taking place at SC4, however we are trying to offer more of them during the days when students are already on campus.
 Information on each upcoming Success Session is shared with students and parents via email.